Solomonia Saburova: Grand Princess

 Despite her shining beauty, exemplary morals and mild character, Solomonia's failure to beget an heir must have weighed upon Vasili's relations with his wife, who turned to foreign doctors for help.
 In 1525, the grand prince decided to divorce Solomonia with the approval of Metropolitan Daniel and the boyars, although Vassian Patrikeyev, Maksim Grek, and some other ecclesiastical authorities declared the divorce unlawful.

 Later life

 In November 1525, the marriage was annulled and Solomonia was forced to take the veil under the name of Sophia at the Nativity Monastery of Moscow.
 She was then moved to the Intercession Convent in Suzdal, one of the many votive churches commissioned by Vasily and his wife in supplication for the birth of an heir.

-Sigismund von Herberstein asserts in his Notes on Muscovite Affairs that she was forcefully taken to the convent, whereas the Russian chronicles tend to underline Solomonia's submission to the sovereign's will.
+Sigismund von Herberstein asserts in his Notes on Muscovite Affairs that she was forcefully taken to the convent, whereas the Russian chronicles tend to emphasise Solomonia's submission to the sovereign's will.
 There were rumors that Solomonia had given birth to a child named George within the walls of the monastery.
 She died in Suzdal in 1542.